micmejia/bible-dump/NKJV/Acts/Acts 21.md

 but they have been informed about you that you teach all the Jews who are among the Gentiles to forsake Moses, saying that they ought not to circumcise _their_ children nor to walk according to the customs.

 ###### 22
-[^d]What then?
+What then?
 The assembly must certainly meet, for they will hear that you have come.

 ###### 23
 Therefore do what we tell you: We have four men who have taken a vow.